toddbutters/nixos/README.md

 This might work.

 1. Install NixOS
-1. Log in and clone `nixos` repo to home or wherever.
+1. Log in and clone `nixos` repo to home or someone it can be edited without root priveleges.
-1. Copy hardware config if needed. `cp /etc/nixos/hardware-configuration.nix ~/nixos/`
+1. Copy hardware config if needed.

+    `cp /etc/nixos/hardware-configuration.nix ~/nixos/`

+1. Or generate a new hardware config.

+    `nixos-generate-config --dir ~/nixos/`

-1. Build and switch to new config. `sudo nixos-rebuild switch -I nixos-config="~/nixos/configuration.nix"`
+1. Build and switch to new config.

+    `sudo nixos-rebuild switch -I nixos-config="~/nixos/configuration.nix"`